codewithbow/COVID-19/README.md

 #' @title Duplicate Row Checker
 #' @description double checks that are no duplicate rows in the data frame
 #' @param dataframe is a table or two-dimensional array-like structure/object
-#' @return a character/string message indicating if there are any duplicates in the data frame
+#' @return a character message indicating if there are any duplicates in the data

 check_for_dups <- function(dataframe) {
   len = dataframe %>% group_by(day) %>% count() %>% pull(n) %>% unique() %>% length()